 Step 1.
 Click "Restore Backup to Device" option and all of the backup files will be detected and listed as below.
 Choose an iCloud backup that you want from the list.

 If there is no the iCloud backup that you want, click Download iCloud Backup and log in with your iCloud account to look at the available iCloud backups.
 From the list, pick the recent version of the backup file or any other according to your requirement, and press "Next" to download and scan for the iCloud data.

 Step 2.
 After completing the scan, the program will display the available files.
 You can select a file to see the preview of content in the window.

 Step 3.
-Mark the files that you require and press the “Restore” to send it back to the iPhone.
+Mark the files that you require and press the "Restore" to send it back to the iPhone.
 After restoring, you can view the iCloud data on your device.